jazio/subsite-starterkit/docs/starting-a-new-project.md

 1. Fork my-project-reference repository into your own.
 Go to the https://github.com/ec-europa/myproject-reference and click on the Fork button.
-Fork it under your account.
+Fork it to your account.

-2. Choose a repository name for your project, making sure it ends in '-dev': e.g. growth-dev You can rename it from your project Settings section.
+2. Choose a repository name for your project, making sure it ends with '-dev': e.g. growth-dev You can rename it from your project Settings section.

 ```